6 Ways to Create a Culture of Safety on Jobsites Part 2

 6. Focus on the “Fatal Four”

-Although all hazards are important, OSHA has identified four that account for nearly 60 percent of construction-related fatalities.
+Although all hazards are important, OSHA has identified four that account for nearly 60 percent of all construction-related fatalities.
 These four include falls, caught in/or between incidents, struck-by hazards, and electrocution.
-The following are some suggestions for lessening the occurrence of these potentially fatal hazards.
+The following are suggestions for lessening the occurrence of these potentially fatal hazards.

 - To eliminate or reduce caught in/or between incidents, protective equipment should be used whenever entering a trench five feet or deeper.
 Additionally, workers should never position themselves between moving and fixed objects.